-Similarly, given the high crime rate in an Arab neighborhood and lack of law enforcement activity, another Arab participant initiated a successful community process leading to the establishment of a police station.
-To achieve this goal, she used strategies such as organizing residents, writing letters to the Public Security Minister, and organizing a meeting between the residents and city council and police representatives, as described in the following quote:
+Similarly, given the high crime rate and lack of law enforcement in one Arab neighborhood, another Arab participant initiated a successful community process leading to the establishment of a police station.
+To achieve this goal, she used strategies such as organizing residents, writing letters to the Public Security Minister, and organizing a meeting between the residents, city council and police representatives, as described in the following:

-"What helped and promoted it (to establish new police station) is that more than 50 women who lost a son or husband to murder, signed (the letter) and went and spoke (In the meeting with the city council representatives).
-Everything had to be done covertly since if someone had known that these mothers and widows spoke, they would have been killed. […] following, the police realized that if they come to the neighborhood, the people there will assist them."
+What helped and promoted it (the establishment of a new police station), was that more than 50 women who had lost sons or husbands to crime signed (the letter) and went and spoke (in the meeting with the city council representatives).
+Everything had to be done covertly because if someone had found out that these mothers and widows had been speaking [to the authorities], they would have been killed. […] Following this, the police realized that if they came to the neighborhood, the people there would support them.

-In other cases, participants shared they develop the public services themselves to attend to the communities’ needs.
-For example, an Arab manager of a community center that provides services for the Arab population, established an Arab cultural center, as described in the following quote:
+In other cases, participants reported developing public services themselves to attend to the communities’ needs.
+For example, an Arab manager of a community center providing services for the Arab population established an Arab cultural center, as described here:

-"I advanced many initiatives […] that in practice promoted equality […] for example, we opened a center of Arab cultural shows and events […] it made a revolution for the city's Arab population".
+I advanced many initiatives […] that, in practice, promoted equality […] For example, we opened a center of Arab cultural shows and events. […] It was revolutionary for the city’s Arab population.

 Promoting access to and redistribution of public resources

-Some participants shared that when planning community activities, they decide to allocate resources such as budgets and spots in community programs, striving to promote equality between the Jewish and Arab populations.
-In the following quote an Arab manager illustrates this practice and its underlying rationale:
+Some participants reported that when planning community activities, they decide to allocate resources such as budgets and places in community programs, striving to promote equality between the Jewish and Arab populations.
+An Arab manager describes this practice and its underlying rationale:

-"When I received a budget to promote social health […] I put in front of me all the neighborhoods (in the city), Arab and Jewish, and I split the budget based on the number (of Jewish and Arab neighborhoods). […] What guides me, is promoting rights and distributive justice […] I could have come and say that I'm building one plan for a specific neighborhood […] nobody is making me do otherwise because there's no policy."
+When I received a budget to promote social health […], I looked at all the neighborhoods (in the city), Arab and Jewish, and I split the budget based on the number (of Jewish and Arab neighborhoods). […] What guides me is promoting rights and distributive justice. […] I could have simply decided to spend the whole budget on a specific neighborhood. […] Nobody is making me do otherwise because there is no policy.

-Moreover, some participants shared that they used their discretion to provide access to public resources.
-One example that was mentioned in several interviews was related to an urban renewal project.
-In recent years, Israel has followed a governmental urban renewal process in which residents are temporarily relocated until construction and renovation are completed.
-Several participants shared that due to the events in the 1948 Arab–Israeli War, especially the expulsion and fleeing of the Arab population, Arab residents were afraid that the government would not allow them to return to their homes and hence objected to the plan.
-To lessen Arab residents’ anxiety and enable them to benefit from the public plan, some participants shared they led a structural change in urban renewal practice, so that building would begin before evacuation, as illustrated by an Arab participant:
+Moreover, some participants reported using their discretion to provide access to public resources.
+One example that was mentioned in several interviews related to an urban renewal project.
+In recent years, Israel has been implementing a governmental urban renewal process in which residents are temporarily relocated until construction and renovation are completed.
+Several participants reported that, due to the events in the 1948 Arab–Israeli War, especially the expulsion and fleeing of the Arab population, Arab residents, afraid that the government would not allow them to return to their homes, objected to the plan.
+To mitigate the Arab residents’ anxiety and enable them to benefit from the public project, some participants reported they led a structural change in urban renewal practice, so that building would begin before evacuation.
+An Arab participant reported:

-"Because of the community’s fears from evacuation, and that […] they won’t be allowed to come back.
-So, we found a solution: first building and then evacuating the residents […] We adapted the plan in the community. […] we brainstormed regarding the Arab population, because […] we understand very well that the Arabs won't leave their houses, move to rent, and trust the initiator or the establishment until the construction would be completed."
+Because of the community’s fears surrounding evacuation that […] they would not be allowed to come back, we found a solution: first building and then evacuating the residents. […] We adapted the plan in the community. […] We brainstormed regarding the Arab population, because […] we understand very well that the Arabs won’t leave their houses, move to rent, and trust the initiator or the establishment until the construction is complete.